pocketzworld/creator-docs/pages/learn/guides/worldbuilder/creating-your-first-world.md

 **Creating your Project**
 1. If you don't have any projects yet, click "New Project"
 2. Choose a Template to start with then choose a destination for your project.
 Create a new folder for your world within that location.
-3. With the New Folder selected, Click "Select Folder" to confirm your choice.
+3. With the _New Folder_ selected, Click _Select Folder_ to confirm your choice.

 ### **Step 2: Sign in to your Highrise Account**

 1. After creating your project you will be taken to the Template's Scene.
-In the Assets panel you will see the "Template" folder.
-2. This you can either delete to start fresh or build off of.
+In the Assets panel you will see the "Template" folder, this you can either delete to start fresh or build off of.
-3. On the top left toolbar you can use the "Sign in" button to sign into your HR Account.
+2. On the top left toolbar you can use the "Sign in" button to sign into your HR Account.
-4. You can now test your world with the "Play" button in the middle of the top toolbar.
+3. You can now test your world with the "Play" button in the middle of the top toolbar.

 ### **Step 3: Adjust The Room Lighting and Background**